The ‘Plandemic’ video is a dangerous mashup of COVID-19 conspiracies

 — Taylor Lorenz (@TaylorLorenz) May 7, 2020

-Joe Ondrak, a researcher at U.K.-based fact checking organization Logically who has been following a variety of conspiracy theories related to COVID-19, says that fringe groups have been pushing Mikovits’s story for several weeks.
+Joe Ondrak, a researcher at U.K.-based fact-checking organization Logically who has been following a variety of conspiracy theories related to COVID-19, says that fringe groups have been pushing Mikovits’s story for several weeks.
 “The plandemic hashtag has been around since last month,” he says.

 So far, the coronavirus has been linked to 5G, concerns about future vaccines, Bill Gates, government labs, and the apocalypse.
 Recently, Ondrak noticed that several narratives have merged together.
 He thinks that people who subscribe to a pro-Trump conspiracy theory known as QAnon are behind this tactic.